We've hired countless marketing professionals. And we've even freelanced ourselves. So, we know the freelance digital marketing world inside out.

 That's why it's important to have a mixed strategy when it comes to refining your search engine efforts.
 In addition to organic SEO, there are also paid search options, which is also known as search engine marketing.
 Search engine marketing is the process of using Google Ads (and other search engine equivalents) to increase a website's visibility.

-A freelance digital marketer will create Google Ads campaigns for specific pages on your website.
+A freelance Google Ads specialist and PPC specialist will create online search campaigns to drive traffic to specific pages on your website.
 Your new ads will show up in the “sponsored” section of the search engine results page.
 Every time a search engine user clicks on your ad, the action will deduct money from your ad spend budget.

 A freelance digital marketer works to make your paid ads as effective as possible.
 They will establish a budget and incorporate proven keywords and compelling headlines.
 They will also continuously evaluate your campaign's peformance and find ways to optimize it to improve your return on advertising spend.